bitterjug/devjournal/devjournal.markdown

 ### 21:46

 Oh!
-I got ahead of myself, Shoudl have done the refactor to use template first!
+I got ahead of myself, Should have done the refactor to use template first!

 ## 2014-11-20 Thursday